influxdata/docs-v2/content/influxdb/v2.4/get-started/visualize.md

     ```
 5. Click **{{< icon "check" >}}** to save the cell and return to the dashboard.
 6. Refresh the browser to reload the dashboard.
-7. Use the room variable drop-down menu to select the room to display.
+7. Use the **room variable** drop-down menu to select the room to display
+    recorded temperatures from.

     {{< img-hd src="/img/influxdb/2-4-get-started-visualize-variable-select.png" alt="InfluxDB dashboard variable selection" />}}